 Exercise (stress) ECG

-An exercise ECG, also referred to as a stress ECG, involves patients undergoing strenuous exertion, typically via a treadmill or static bike and examines the heart’s electrical activity when under strain.
-Although a patient’s ECG may be normal at rest, once put under stress, the heart can develop electrical abnormalities.
+An exercise ECG, also referred to as a stress test or treadmill ECG, involves patients undergoing strenuous exertion while Doctors examine the heart’s electrical activity when under strain.
+Although a patient’s ECG may be normal at rest, once put under stress, the heart can develop electrical abnormalities suggestive of an underlying heart condition.

-All our Exercise ECGs are carried out by experienced and qualified Doctors – Discover more about this procedure and what to expect when visiting an EchoMed clinic below.
+All of our Exercise ECGs are carried out by experienced and qualified Doctors – discover more about this procedure and what to expect when visiting an EchoMed clinic below.

 Book now

-An exercise ECG, also known as a stress ECG, examines the heart’s electrical activity during exertion, and although a patient’s ECG may be normal at rest, once put under strain, the heart can develop electrical abnormalities.
+An exercise ECG, also known as a stress ECG or treadmill test, examines the heart’s electrical activity during exertion.
+Whilst a patient’s ECG may be normal at rest, once put under strain, the heart can develop electrical abnormalities which suggest underlying cardiovascular disease.

-Furthermore, in those patients with a prior history of cardiovascular disease, this test can be performed to look for evidence of a blocked coronary artery and also be used to exclude exercise-induced arrhythmias.
+In addition, for patients with a prior history of cardiovascular disease, this test can be performed to look for evidence of a blocked coronary artery, and may also be used to exclude exercise-induced arrhythmias.

-Your Doctor will attach ECG leads and a blood pressure cuff, allowing them to monitor you throughout your test.
-They will stop the treadmill if any worrying abnormalities [AS1] appear, and you are also free to stop at any time during the test in the event of fatigue.
+After your initial consultation, your Doctor will attach ECG leads and a blood pressure cuff, allowing them to monitor you throughout your test.
+They will stop the treadmill if any worrying symptoms or ECG abnormalities develop, and you are also free to stop at any time during the test in the event of fatigue.

 treadmill used for exercise stress ECG